openstack/openstack-manuals/doc/config-reference/source/tables/nova-libvirt.rst

      - (Integer) Unused unresized base images younger than this will not be removed
    * - **[libvirt]**
      -
-   * - ``block_migration_flag`` = ``VIR_MIGRATE_UNDEFINE_SOURCE, VIR_MIGRATE_PEER2PEER, VIR_MIGRATE_LIVE, VIR_MIGRATE_TUNNELLED, VIR_MIGRATE_NON_SHARED_INC``
-     - (String) DEPRECATED: Migration flags to be set for block migration The correct block migration flags can be inferred from the new live_migration_tunnelled config option. block_migration_flag will be removed to avoid potential misconfiguration.
    * - ``checksum_base_images`` = ``False``
-     - (Boolean) Write a checksum for files in _base to disk
+     - (Boolean) DEPRECATED: Write a checksum for files in _base to disk The image cache no longer periodically calculates checksums of stored images.
+Data integrity can be checked at the block or filesystem level.
    * - ``checksum_interval_seconds`` = ``3600``
-     - (Integer) How frequently to checksum base images
+     - (Integer) DEPRECATED: How frequently to checksum base images The image cache no longer periodically calculates checksums of stored images.
+Data integrity can be checked at the block or filesystem level.
    * - ``connection_uri`` =
-     - (String) Override the default libvirt URI (which is dependent on virt_type)
+     - (String) Overrides the default libvirt URI of the chosen virtualization type.

+       If set, Nova will use this URI to connect to libvirt.

+       Possible values:

+       * An URI like ``qemu:///system`` or ``xen+ssh://oirase/`` for example.
+This is only necessary if the URI differs to the commonly known URIs for the chosen virtualization type.

+       Related options:

+       * ``virt_type``: Influences what is used as default value here.
    * - ``cpu_mode`` = ``None``
-     - (String) Set to "host-model" to clone the host CPU feature flags; to "host-passthrough" to use the host CPU model exactly; to "custom" to use a named CPU model; to "none" to not set any CPU model.
-If virt_type="kvm|qemu", it will default to "host-model", otherwise it will default to "none"
+     - (String) Is used to set the CPU mode an instance should have.

+       If virt_type="kvm|qemu", it will default to "host-model", otherwise it will default to "none".

+       Possible values:

+       * ``host-model``: Clones the host CPU feature flags.

+       * ``host-passthrough``: Use the host CPU model exactly;

+       * ``custom``: Use a named CPU model;

+       * ``none``: Not set any CPU model.

+       Related options:

+       * ``cpu_model``: If ``custom`` is used for ``cpu_mode``, set this config option too, otherwise this would result in an error and the instance won't be launched.
    * - ``cpu_model`` = ``None``
-     - (String) Set to a named libvirt CPU model (see names listed in /usr/share/libvirt/cpu_map.xml).
-Only has effect if cpu_mode="custom" and virt_type="kvm|qemu"
+     - (String) Set the name of the libvirt CPU model the instance should use.

+       Possible values:

+       * The names listed in /usr/share/libvirt/cpu_map.xml

+       Related options:

+       * ``cpu_mode``: Don't set this when ``cpu_mode`` is NOT set to ``custom``.
+This would result in an error and the instance won't be launched.

+       * ``virt_type``: Only the virtualization types ``kvm`` and ``qemu`` use this.
    * - ``disk_cachemodes`` =
      - (List) Specific cachemodes to use for different disk types e.g: file=directsync,block=none
    * - ``disk_prefix`` = ``None``
-     - (String) Override the default disk prefix for the devices attached to a server, which is dependent on virt_type. (valid options are: sd, xvd, uvd, vd)
+     - (String) Override the default disk prefix for the devices attached to an instance.

+       If set, this is used to identify a free disk device name for a bus.

+       Possible values:

+       * Any prefix which will result in a valid disk device name like 'sda' or 'hda' for example.
+This is only necessary if the device names differ to the commonly known device name prefixes for a virtualization type such as: sd, xvd, uvd, vd.

+       Related options:

+       * ``virt_type``: Influences which device type is used, which determines the default disk prefix.
+   * - ``enabled_perf_events`` =
+     - (List) This is a performance event list which could be used as monitor.
+These events will be passed to libvirt domain xml while creating a new instances.
+Then event statistics data can be collected from libvirt.
+The minimum libvirt version is 2.0.0.
+For more information about `Performance monitoring events`, refer https://libvirt.org/formatdomain.html#elementsPerf .

+       * Possible values: A string list.
+For example: ``enabled_perf_events = cmt, mbml, mbmt``

+        The supported events list can be found in https://libvirt.org/html/libvirt-libvirt-domain.html , which you may need to search key words ``VIR_PERF_PARAM_*``

+       * Services that use this:

+        ``nova-compute``

+       * Related options: None
    * - ``gid_maps`` =
      - (List) List of guid targets and ranges.Syntax is guest-gid:host-gid:countMaximum of 5 allowed.
    * - ``hw_disk_discard`` = ``None``